Mapping

 Translate:

-Offsets the UV map along the X and Y axes, shifting the coordinate space horizontally or vertically.
+Offsets the UV map along the U and V axes, shifting the coordinate space horizontally or vertically.

 Rotate:

-Rotates the UV map around the origin, allowing for reorientation of the coordinate system.
+Rotates the UV map around the pivot point, allowing for reorientation of the coordinate system.

 Outputs